Johns Hopkins Blue Jays Logo

 The sports movement of Johns Hopkins University is renowned for its lacrosse, soccer, fencing, and volleyball teams.
 It started with the university’s opening in 1876.

 The magazine’s name originated from the university’s primary colors, black, blue, and white.
-The word “Jay” is the pronunciation of the first letter of Johns Hopkins’ name and can also be translated as “blue jay.”
+The word “Jay” is the pronunciation of the first letter of Johns Hopkins’ name and also means “blue jay.”
 The sports team was initially called “Black and Blue.”
 When the magazine became popular, the public began associating the athletes with the Blue Jays.
 Eventually, the nickname became so entrenched that it became the team’s official name.

-The team’s mascot is a bird, the true form of which is called the blue jay (Cyanocitta).
+The team’s mascot is a bird, specifically the blue jay (Cyanocitta).
 This songbird’s habitat is in Maryland, where the athletes perform.
 The blue jay is characterized by its agility, cunning, and theatricality.
-It can imitate the voices of predators, which scares away its competitors.
+It can imitate predators’ voices, which scares away its competitors.
 Thus, the choice of the blue jay as a mascot highlights the athletes’ talent, resourcefulness, and agility.

 The bird’s head, peeking out from the window, demonstrates natural curiosity and readiness to show itself to the world.
 Athletes are often the ones who leave the university’s territory to represent the institution on other teams’ fields across the state and country.
 The farthest trip was by the baseball players who played in the Soviet Union in 1988.